Alisha Vincent

 Amy Miller

-Amy Miller was born and raised a South Dakotan.
+Amy Miller is a born and raised a South Dakotan.
 Growing up in Faulkton instilled in her small-town pride from a young age: Believing that with the right tools anything is possible.
-She has been a teacher and spent the last 10 years as an administrator for Webster High School.
-In 2020 she joined the SD Department of Education as the Assistant Director of Career and Technical.
+She has been a teacher and spent 10 years as an administrator for Webster High School.
+In 2020 she joined the SD Department of Education and is now the State Director of Career and Technical.
 Helping students identify career paths that keep our rural life viable and connecting existing industry to our schools to keep the workforce pipeline strong are two of her greatest passions.
+Personally Amy's family has had number of small businesses in the Webster community, where she spent many years only the Webster Development Corporation Board.

 Kelly Melius